yodkwtf/java-development-course/notes.md

 # Java Fundamentals

-This files is a collection of the notes I made for all the different topics while following the course.
+This file is a collection of the notes I made for all the different topics while following the course.
 If you'd like to download this file in a PDF format please click the link below.

 [Java Fundamentals Cheatsheet - PDF Download](https://github.com/yodkwtf/my-cheatsheets/raw/main/java/Java%20Fundamentals%20Cheatsheet.pdf)